jungvonmatt/contentful-ssg/packages/contentful-ssg/README.md

 Initializes contentful-ssg and stores the config values in the `contentful-ssg.config.js` file.

 Contentful SSG ships with built in typescript support.
 Add `--typescript` to generate a typescript configuration file.
+Use the `--config <configuration file>` argument to use a different configuration.

 ```bash
 npx cssg init --typescript